intelliot/XRPL-Standards/XLS-30d.md

 Amount and EPrice
 Details for above combinations:

-Fields specified: LPTokenOut, [Amount], [Amount2] Fields specified: LPTokenOut, [Amount], [Amount2] and Flag: tfLPToken Such a transaction assumes proportional deposit of pools assets in exchange for the specified amount of LPTokenOut of the AMM instance.
+Fields specified: LPTokenOut, [Amount], [Amount2] and Flag: tfLPToken Such a transaction assumes proportional deposit of pools assets in exchange for the specified amount of LPTokenOut of the AMM instance.
 Amount and Amount2, if included, have to be provided both and specify minimum deposit amounts for each asset.
 Deposit fails if the min deposit condition is not met

-Fields specified: Amount, [LPTokenOut]
 Fields specified: Amount, [LPTokenOut] and Flag: tfSingleAsset Such a transaction assumes single asset deposit of the amount of asset specified by Amount.
 This is essentially an equal asset deposit and a swap.

 If the asset to be deposited is a token, specifying the value field is required, else the transaction will fail.

-LPTokenOut, if included, specified minimum LPTokens amount that the user recievesreceives, else the transaction will fail.
+LPTokenOut, if included, specified minimum LPTokens amount that the user receives, else the transaction will fail.

-Fields specified: Amount and Amount2
 Fields specified: Amount, Amount2, [LPTokenOut] and Flag: tfTwoAsset Such a transaction assumes proportional deposit of pool assets with the constraints on the maximum amount of each asset that the trader is willing to deposit.

-LPTokenOut, if included, specified minimum LPTokens amount that the user recievesreceives, else the transaction will fail.
+LPTokenOut, if included, specified minimum LPTokens amount that the user receives, else the transaction will fail.

-Fields specified: Amount and LPTokenOut
 Fields specified: Amount and LPTokenOut and Flag: tfOneAssetLPToken Such a transaction assumes that a single asset Amount is deposited to obtain some share of the AMM instance's pools represented by amount of LPTokenOut.
 Since adding liquidity to the pool with one asset changes the ratio of the assets in the two pools, thus changing the relative pricing, trading fee is charged only on the amount of the deposited asset that causes this change.

-Fields specified: Amount and EPrice
 Fields specified: Amount and EPrice and Flag: tfLimitLPToken Such a transaction assumes single asset deposit with the following two constraints: